MagBal/Country-Searcher/README.md

+#Country Searcher

+Technologies: ReactJS, React Router, Redux.

+An application in which users can view the flags of countries, click on the flag of interest and see detailed information about the selected country.
+It is possible to remove a country from the list, search it by name and filter countries located on a specific continent.

+Demo:

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>